-Future activities planned to meet the Illicit Discharge and Detection and Elimination requirement of the permit are listed in Table 6-1.
+Future activities planned to meet the Illicit Discharge and Detection and Elimination requirement of the permit are listed in Table 7-1.

-Planned Activities for Illicit Discharge Detection and Elimination
+Table 7-1 Planned Activities for Illicit Discharge Detection and Elimination

 Task ID Task Description Schedule IDDE-1 Maintain IDDE program for reporting, correcting and/or removing illicit connections or spills.
 Document issues identified through field screening, inspections, complaints/reports, construction inspections, maintenance inspections, source control inspections and/or monitoring.
 Maintain documented procedures for addressing illicit discharges/connections.
 Ongoing IDDE-2 For spills: Per Section G3, provide notice to Ecology and other spill response authorities within 24 hours of knowledge of a discharge/spill that is a threat to human health, welfare or the environment.
 Per Section S4.F.1., within 30 days, write a letter to Ecology of the incident, identifying the water quality violation.
 Document any spill/discharge or illicit connection to Ecology's online WQWebIDDE.
 As needed IDDE-3 Provide general public with information related to IDDE including hotline on City website.
 List actions in Annual Report.
 Ongoing IDDE-4 Implement/Review ordinance to prohibit illicit discharges including escalating enforcement actions.
 Ongoing IDDE-5 Continue to use the Illicit Connection and Illicit Discharge Field Screening and Source Tracing Guidance Manual for field screening.
 Cite this source in Annual Report.
 Ongoing IDDE-6 Field Screen average of 12% of system for IDDE each year (Maintain records of which areas have been field screened and date inspected).
 This is typically done through cb inspections.
-12% of total system (annually); New cycle due Aug.
-1, 2023 IDDE-7 Maintain hotline for reporting spills/illicit discharges; Document all calls and within the Annual Report, note how the hotline was advertised.
-Ongoing IDDE-8 Renew IDDE training for field staff and public employees (Track each training session with names of employees, their positions, and date).
+12% of total system (annually) IDDE-7 Maintain hotline for reporting spills/illicit discharges; Document all calls and within the Annual Report, note how the hotline was advertised.
+Ongoing IDDE-8 Renew IDDE training for field staff and public employees; IDDE training may be done by an outside class, educational videos, or by qualified City personnel.
+The IDDE training shall include a summary of the City's IDDE reference manual (latest IC-ID Field Screening and Source Tracing Guidance Manual ) including discussions on field screening techniques, indicators, source tracing methodologies and appropriate contact personnel.
+Track each training session with names of employees, their positions, and date.
 November 2024 IDDE-9 Include WQWebIDDE report with Annual Report March 31 st , annually